AdaCore/spark2014/docs/lrm/source/subprograms.rst

-15. If the Ghost assertion policy in effect at the point of the declaration of a ghost entity is Ignore, then the Ghost assertion policy in effect at the point of any reference to that entity shall be Ignore.
+15. If the Ghost assertion policy in effect at the point of the declaration of a ghost entity is Ignore, then the Ghost assertion policy in effect at the point of any reference to that entity outside of an assertion expression shall be Ignore.
     If the Ghost assertion policy in effect at the point of the declaration of a ghost variable is Check, then the Ghost assertion policy in effect at the point of any assignment to a part of that variable shall be Check.